Norodix/GodotMirror/README.md

  ## Installation

  Copy the addons/Mirror folder into your godot root directory, same as the asset library installs addons.
 Enable the plugin in Project settings/Plugins.

+ ## Limitations

+ Multiple mirrors do not work properly if you can see one mirror in the reflection of the other mirror.